Execution of Angel Mou Pui Peng: International reaction

-Mou's case was given wide coverage by the Portuguese media, with frequent daily updates on both television and radio in the lead up to her execution.
-Many appeals were previously made by politicians worldwide for the commutation of Mou's death sentence, including a landmark intervention by the President of Portugal Mario Soares, along with similar diplomatic efforts from the Portuguese Minister of Foreign Affairs José Manuel Barroso and the Governor of Hong Kong Chris Patten.
+Mou's case was given wide coverage by the Portuguese media (as she was a Portuguese citizen by birth in a colonial territory), with frequent daily updates on both television and radio in the lead up to her execution.
+Many appeals were previously made by politicians worldwide for the commutation of Mou's death sentence, including a landmark intervention by President of Portugal Mário Soares, along with similar diplomatic efforts from the Portuguese Minister of Foreign Affairs José Manuel Barroso and the Governor of Hong Kong Chris Patten.
 The governor of Macau, Vasco Rocha Vieira, condemned Mou's execution as "incomprehensible and even revolting" while also expressing "deep sorrow" at Mou's death and feelings of "solidarity" with her family, while Chris Patten was quoted as saying he "deeply regrets the death penalty anywhere" and that he wished to express "deep sympathy and condolences" to Mou's family in Hong Kong.
 In an effort to gain clemency, Portugal's ambassador to Singapore, Sebastiao De Castello Branco, had previously described Mou as being "so poorly educated that she could not grasp the seriousness of the crime of drug smuggling".